scalawithcats/scala-with-cats/src/pages/monads/custom-instances.md

 Verify that the code works on instances of `Branch` and `Leaf`, and that the `Monad` provides `Functor`-like behaviour for free.

-Verify that having a `Monad` in scope allows us to use for comprehensions, despite the fact that we haven't directly implemented `flatMap` or `map` on `Tree`.
+Also verify that having a `Monad` in scope allows us to use for comprehensions, despite the fact that we haven't directly implemented `flatMap` or `map` on `Tree`.

 Don't feel you have to make `tailRecM` tail-recursive.